Dunwoody Nature Center is an oasis for kids, with amazing programs and playscapes for the family. If that wasn’t enough, general admission is FREE!

 - Exclusive early and discounted registration for our popular, sell-out summer camps

 - Discounts on classes (all year long)

-- A “members-only” preview time during our annual Butterfly Festival (August 20th).
+- A “members-only” preview time during our annual Butterfly Festival.

 - What’s more, your support allows them to offer community-wide FREE programming such as the popular Friday Night Hikes, Great Backyard Bird Count, and astronomy programs at Brook Run Park.

 BUTTERFLIES AND BREWS